 How much does premarital counseling cost?

-Sessions are $200 for a 90-minute intensive intake session.
-Following sessions are $135 for 50-minute sessions.
+Sessions are $240 for a 80-minute intensive intake session.
+Following sessions are $160 for 50-minute sessions.
 There will be a $35 fee (per couple, not per person) to take the Prepare/Enrich assessment or SYMBIS assessment.
+Intensives: Half Day (3 hours) is $500, Full Day (6 hours) is $1000.
+The intensives allow us to cover more ground in one setting and practice skills in depth.

 What is the structure?